 The Ice Cube is built with a Gore-Tex liner, and much of the upper is rubber or flexible plastic.
 Our testers didn't notice any issues with water or wet snow coming on board.
 One of our favorite features of this boot, the built-in gaiter, really came in to play here.
 The built-in gaiter meant we didn't have to worry about getting any snow inside the boot regardless of how deep we were wallowing.
-We wish every mountaineering boot had some sort of gaiter or gaiter-like feature.
-The gaiter is not really tall or otherwise roomy enough to tuck pants into.
+We think every mountaineering boot should have some sort of gaiter feature.
+However, the gaiter is not really tall or otherwise roomy enough to tuck pants into.

 Durability was our big concern with the Ice Cube.
 Our testers broke the lace hooks on two consecutive pairs.
 We spoke to other climbers who broke the lace hooks.
 It's easy to find reports online of climbers breaking the lace hooks.
 It seems that it is the hooks on the upper part of the boot which are the most vulnerable.
 All reports and our own experience indicate that La Sportiva has been replacing these boots under warranty.
 Nevertheless, it's something to consider if this boot is on your radar.